openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 ## The transformation
 The OIH data formats need to be truly understood by any party who converts data onto this standard.

-> Where runs the transformation logic?
+> Where should run the transformation logic?

 ## The connector
 A connector to the open integration hub can be stupid but also smart, which means that the simple version of a connector only requires a **syntactical mapping** (stupid connector) against the master data schema in order to become qualified.
 Whereas the next expansion stage also includes a manual **semantical mapping** (smart connector).
 The optional but smart connector should be written by someone who deeply understands the purpose of the underlying data model fields.